 There are four pillars of the mandap which indicate the parent on both sides.
 That’s because the parents work their fingers to the bone in order to bring their kids up.
 All the atmosphere is usually set at the bride’s house or otherwise at the wedding venue.
 During the mandap ceremony, all the rituals are pulled off in front of the best fire and paeans recited by the priest.
 The main rituals associated with the mandap ceremony are Saat Phere, Maang baharai and kanyadan.

 And here comes the most captivating scene of the Indian traditional wedding, the colours all around throughout the celebration.
 Red, gold, orange and yellow fill the room from the dresses to the decoration and flowers, absolutely amazing, Vola.

 Food is the name of the excitement game during a traditional Indian wedding.
 Indian wedding is considered incomplete without plating up some delicious food to the prestigious guests.
-Wedding in India is not only the holy fusion of two souls, but also a kick at the cat for celebrations and enjoyment.
+Wedding in India is not only the holy fusion of two souls but also a kick at the cat for celebrations and enjoyment.
 And how a celebration could be polished off without including resplendent food?
-Yeah, off course not.
-And believe me or not, that’s the sight to behold and an experience to dig into.
+Yeah, of course not.
+And believe me or not, that’s a sight to behold and an experience to dig into.

 An Indian marriage feast boasts a thumping great variety of food which is offered according to the traditions of different regions of India.
 And you know what does it mean?
 It means everything is just right there, bang on.

 Oodles of guests, a great deal of music and dance, colourful lighting and pyrotechnics, imperious attires, lavish jewellery and before of all, delicious food more than you can shake a stick at; that’s what an Indian wedding is at a glance.